 Who Was Emmett Till?

-Emmett Till was born in 1941 in Chicago and grew up in a middle-class black neighborhood.
+Emmett Till was born in Chicago and grew up in a middle-class black neighborhood.
 Till was visiting relatives in Money, Mississippi, in 1955 when the fourteen-year-old was accused of whistling at Carolyn Bryant, a white woman who was a cashier at a grocery store.

 Four days later, Bryant's husband Roy and his half-brother J.W.
 Milam kidnapped Till, beat him and shot him in the head.
 The men were tried for murder, but an all-white, male jury acquitted them.